AdamLisicki/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Monthly Cost Budget

-I created a budget that notifies me when my monthy spend will be over 100$.
+I created a budget that notifies me when my monthy spend will be over 85$ and over 100$.

 ![image](https://user-images.githubusercontent.com/96197101/219852691-a4239606-7afd-47ee-aec9-9b0f2332c68a.png)

 ### Credits Spend Budget

-I also created a custom budget that notifies me when my credit spend will be over 1$.
+I also created a custom budget that notifies me when my credit spend will be over 0.8$ and 1$.

 I chose to create a custom cost budget.